Alcohol Addiction

 • Increased quantity of drinking alcohol or binge drinking frequently.

-• Physical changes (e.g. weight loss or gain).
+• Physical changes (e.g. skin changes, weight loss or gain).

 • Craving a drink without drinking alcohol.